Do you find yourself running in circles?

 Sally lost weight and gained muscle.
 Her emotions were more regulated.
 She had less anxiety and stress and better eating habits.

 “She appeared to feel better about herself.
 Her hospitalizations stopped, her social life improved, and she was able to function independently,” Back said.
 Sally started a job and even began to volunteer in the community where she lived.

-Page 2 of 2 - Sally’s example of adding physical activity into her daily routine may not have cured her mental illness, Back explained, but it did provide healthy coping techniques that have served Sally well.
+Sally’s example of adding physical activity into her daily routine may not have cured her mental illness, Back explained, but it did provide healthy coping techniques that have served Sally well.

 For many people, like Sally, who struggle with mental illness, physical activity can move them along the path to restored wellness.